federc19/Lakehouse_Plumber/docs/actions_reference.rst

 .. note::
   **File Organization**: Expectations files are typically stored in an ``expectations/`` folder.
-  JSON format allows for version control and reuse across multiple pipelines.
+  YAML format allows for version control and reuse across multiple pipelines.

 **The above YAML translates to the following PySpark code**